Euclideon/udSDKPython/src/samples/readme.md

 wishing to automate parts of their data pipeline.

-These examples assume that the environment variable `udSDK_HOME` is set to the location of udSDK used has included the udSDKPython in the pythonpath
+These examples assume that the environment variable `udSDK_HOME` is set to the location of udSDK used has included the udSDKPython in your interpreters PYTHONPATH.

 To run these samples the src/udSDK and src/samples should be added to your interpreters `PYTHONPATH`